Franck-Demongin/ISA/README.md

 ```bash
 pip install -r requirements.txt
 ```
+### Linux user

+If everything crashes when you try to copy the prompts, you'll need to install a small additional lib (check the pypy page of the pyperclip module for more info). [pyperclip](https://pypi.org/project/pyperclip/)

 ### Update

 If ISA has been installed with GIT, open a terminal in the ISA directory and type: